Nutanix-APJ/NHT/diyfoundation/diyfoundation.rst

  Method.2 Identify MAC Address of Nodes (A, B, C) by login AHV host with User: root, Password: *default* for each node

-Access Node A IPMI through IP 10.42.xx.33 and ADMIN/ADMIN
+Access Node A IPMI through IP 10.42.xx.33 with ADMIN/ADMIN

 .. image:: images/image101.png